russellf9/repository-directory/README.md

 ### Current Project

-[Person Presenter](https://github.com/russellf9/person-presenter) - I'm working on a small Angular 9 project to diversify my "Skills Portfolio" and ascertain how transferrable my React and AngularJS skills are to the latest Angular.
+[React Scrabble](https://github.com/russellf9/React-Scrabble) - I've been updating this React project recenetly which is an adapation of the AngularJS Scrabble game.

+Currently just has a simple fetch using the wordnik.com API.

 ### System

 [dotfiles](https://github.com/russellf9/dotfiles) - My personal OSX installation system.

 ### React JS

 [Learning React JS](https://github.com/russellf9/learn-react-list) - A list of relevant links and resources for learning React JS

 ### Projects

-[React Scrabble](https://github.com/russellf9/React-Scrabble) - Just started to adapt the AngularJS Scrabble game to React.
-This will be an ongoing project as I learn React, Redux and React Native.

-Currently just has a simple fetch using the wordnik.com API.
+[Person Presenter](https://github.com/russellf9/person-presenter) - I'm working on a small Angular 9 project to diversify my "Skills Portfolio" and ascertain how transferrable my React and AngularJS skills are to the latest Angular.

 ### Games
 * [f9-matching-squares](https://github.com/russellf9/f9-matching-squares)